 From 1916-1919, Virginia’s relationship with the public began to decline a bit.
-She would still model but her own designs weren’t featured like they had been before.
+She would still model, but her own designs weren’t featured like in the past.
 In 1917, she made a picture with Metro entitled Paradise Garden.
 It was announced in 1918 that she had signed with Henry Lehrman, whom she would eventually embark on a romantic relationship with and who would be buried next to Virginia when he died nearly twenty years after her.

 Contrary to what Yallop alleges, Virginia hadn’t been out of work for nearly two years.
-Her first movie with Lehrman, Twilight Baby had a gradual release between 1918 and 1920.
+Her first movie with Lehrman, Twilight Baby, had a gradual release between 1918 and 1920.
 Virginia took a tour of the US and Canada during this time starting in 1919.
-Whatever her reason for taking the trip is unclear but she was praised as being a fine comedian in Twilight Baby.
+Whatever her reason for taking the trip is unclear, but she was praised as being a fine comedian in Twilight Baby.
 In December of 1920, Lehrman released The Punch of the Irish which once again received praise from critics for Virginia’s performance.
-A popular photo run after her passing was this one, which was from the movie:
+A popular photo run after her passing was this one, a still from the film: